smartmind-team/thanosql-docs/docs/en/getting_started/how_to_use_ThanoSQL.md

 ① Get API Token

-- **Click on the "GET API_TOKEN" Button to get your API token (copied into your clipboard).
-Use the query below to connect to and start using ThanoSQL.**
+- You must use the given API token to use our services. **Click on the "GET API_TOKEN" Button to get your API token (copied into your clipboard).** Use the query below to connect to and start using ThanoSQL.
-- You must use the given API token to use our services.
-Though, you can request for new API tokens, be aware that older tokens will automatically expire.
 ```sql
 %load_ext thanosql
 %thanosql API_TOKEN=<Issued_API_TOKEN>